micahdbak/exeirus/README.md

 This is where the index skeleton comes into play.
 The index skeleton file has the same escape sequences as the post skeleton file, minus ``#c`` which gives a post's content.
 The index skeleton file has two special escape sequences that must be used correctly.
-``mkdoc`` keeps track of every post that it has read and written After it has parsed every post, ``mkdoc`` creates the index file which lists every post it has read.
+``mkblog`` keeps track of every post that it has read and written After it has parsed every post, ``mkblog`` creates the index file which lists every post it has read.
-``mkdoc`` does this by reading characters from the index skeleton, copying them to the output index file, until it reaches the escape character '#'.
+``mkblog`` does this by reading characters from the index skeleton, copying them to the output index file, until it reaches the escape character '#'.
 The first escape sequence it should come across is ``#(``, which starts the post-listing skeleton.
-The post-listing skeleton will be repeated for every post that ``mkdoc`` has read, with respect to each post's information.
+The post-listing skeleton will be repeated for every post that ``mkblog`` has read, with respect to each post's information.
 The post-listing skeleton is terminated with ``#)``.
 Within a post-listing, each of the escape sequences that were defined for post skeletons can be used once more, except for ``#c`` which gives a post's content.

-For example, suppose that ``mkdoc`` has read the post previously defined.
+For example, suppose that ``mkblog`` has read the post previously defined.
 Let that post have the filename of ``post1``.
 Then suppose that we have another post with the filename of ``post2``, and it is defined as follows: